youmi-obg/Adxmi-Sever-to-Sever-API-For-Publisher/Adxmi Offer Callback Protocol.md

     http://your_host/your_script?oid={order}&user={user_id}&ip={ip}

 ###Default Callback Parameters
+If your callback url does not contain any macro, we will append these parameters to it.

 | Key     | Value Description                                                                                                                                                                                                                                                |
 |---------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | order   | The unique id of the order.
 If developer receives the same order ID, that means the order is already existed.                                                                                                                                                    |